10:00-12:00, 27 May 2019 | Venue: ESCAP Hall

 Side event, 13:15-14:15, 27 May 2019 | Venue: Conference Room 4

-Co-organized by the Government of China and the ESCAP secretariat, this side event will inform participants of the Commission Session on the progress of the Belt and Road Initiative (BRI), including the second Belt and Road Forum for International Cooperation, held in April 2019.
+Jointly organized by the Government of China, the Government of Kazakhstan, the King Prajadhipok's Institute of Thailand and the ESCAP secretariat, this side event will inform participants of the Commission Session on the progress of the Belt and Road Initiative (BRI), including the second Belt and Road Forum for International Cooperation, held in April 2019.

 The event will explore ways to further strengthen synergies between the BRI and the 2030 Agenda for Sustainable Development and identify areas of collaboration for a more active role of the BRI in supporting the implementation of the 2030 Agenda for member States of ESCAP.
 It will serve as a platform to share information, exchange views and explore the cooperation vision on the Belt and Road Initiative, as well as how to take fully its advantage to strengthen the implementation of the 2030 Agenda in Asia and the Pacific.